Is It Safe To Travel to Israel Now? What Informed Travelers Should Know for 2026

 Travel Limits Near Conflict Zones

-Movement near Gaza and the northern border can change with little notice.
+Areas near the Lebanese border, the Syrian border, Gaza, and certain parts of the West Bank may carry higher risks than Israel’s primary tourist destinations.
+These areas can also experience change with little notice.
 Check updated local advisories daily, especially if your itinerary includes driving between cities.
 Registering via the STEP Program can also provide important updates in this case.

 Emergency Assistance May Be Delayed in Certain Areas